 Identifying Furniture Items That are in high demand locally

 One of the first things to consider is identifying furniture items that are in high demand locally.
 This can vary widely depending on the area you’re selling in.
 For example, if you’re selling in a college town, you may find that smaller, more affordable pieces like desks and chairs are highest in demand.
 On the other hand, if you’re selling in a more affluent area, you may find that larger, higher-end pieces like dining room sets and dressers are more popular.
-Obviously, if you live in an urban area where apartments are the norm, forget about large and difficult-to-move heavy furniture like wardrobes.
+Obviously, if you live in an urban area where apartments are the norm, forget about large and difficult-to-move heavy furniture like wardrobes or TV cabinets.

 Understanding Second-Hand Furniture Pricing Trends

 You want to make sure you’re pricing your items competitively, but also making a profit.

 It’s important to keep an eye on local trends and see what’s selling well in your area.
 Check out local furniture stores, estate sales, and online marketplaces like Craigslist and Facebook Marketplace to get an idea of what people are buying and see what similar items are selling for.
 Also check out local thrift stores and consignment shops to see what they’re pricing items at.

 Keep in mind that prices vary depending on the condition of the item, so make sure you’re pricing accordingly.

 You can also ask friends and family members what they’re looking for in furniture to get an idea of what’s in demand.